leifugroup/DynaTPH/README.md

-# DynaTPH
+# DynaTPH Dataset Repository

-**DynaTPH: A Multi-scale Structural and Biophysical Dataset Capturing the Dynamic Landscape of TCR–pHLA Recognition**
+Welcome to the DynaTPH dataset repository!

 DynaTPH is a systematically curated structural and biophysical dataset of human T cell receptor–peptide–human leukocyte antigen (TCR–pHLA) complexes, integrating **static experimental structures, molecular dynamics (MD) trajectories and corresponding structural frames, and multidimensional physicochemical properties**.
 The dataset covers both **HLA class I and class II** complexes and is designed to provide a comprehensive representation of the structural and dynamic landscape of TCR–pHLA recognition.
 DynaTPH comprises 256 representative TCR–pHLA complexes, each subjected to three independent 50 ns all-atom MD simulations, resulting in 38.4 μs of cumulative simulation time.
 The dataset includes curated starting structures, dynamic trajectories, trajectory-derived structural frames, and multidimensional physicochemical descriptors, including hydrogen bonds, intermolecular contacts, solvent-accessible surface area, and conformational flexibility.

+---
+## Useful Links

+Zenodo：The complete DynaTPH dataset is available on Zenodo ** DOI: 10.5281/zenodo.21971877 **

 ---
 ## Dataset Overview

 | Item                    | Description        |